Financial aid recipients have the right to know the following:

 Borrowers have the right to know the interest rate, the total amount that must be repaid, the repayment procedures as well as the length of the repayment period and when it begins.

 The policies for refund of charges and return of funds in the case of complete withdrawal from the College.

 Financial aid recipients have the following responsibilities:

-• Notify the Financial Aid Office of changes in marital, enrollment and/or housing status which may result in a revision to eligibility for financial aid.
+Notify the Financial Aid Office of changes in marital, enrollment and/or housing status which may result in a revision to financial aid eligibility.

-• Secure a job and work the number of hours necessary to earn the Federal Work-Study (FWS) or Lewis & Clark Work-Study (LCWS) award if so desired.
+Secure a job and work the number of hours necessary to earn the Federal Work-Study (FWS) or Lewis & Clark Work-Study (LCWS) award, as desired.
 An offer of FWS or LCWS is not a guarantee of employment.

-• Reapply for financial aid each year by the priority filing date of March 1.
+Reapply for financial aid each year, by the priority filing date of January 15, using the FAFSA.